alexanderharm/node-carddav2phone/README.md

 xcap_via_tls!: <on|off depending on whether you HTTPS or not>
 ```

-    - save and upload the file back into your snom phone via `Setup > Advanced > Update`

 - the snom phone should now synchronise the contacts
 - setup a cron job to run the script on a regular basis in order to keep your contacts updated